PSLmodels/Tax-Calculator/taxcalc/reforms/REFORMS.md

 ### Adjustments

+[Specify AGI exclusion of some fraction of investment income](adjust0.txt)

-Links will be added here.
+Other links will be added here.

 ### Exemptions